CLOVIS-AI/website/docs/website/docs/experience/wildfyre.md

 !!! note ""
     Visit the [official website](https://web.archive.org/web/20210621033836/https://wildfyre.net/) (using the Wayback Machine).

-WildFyre was a social network built on the idea that _content_, not _users_ should be the focus of the platform.
+WildFyre was a social network built on the idea that _content_, not _users_, should be the focus of the platform.
 By adopting an algorithm entirely based on mandatory voting, WildFyre could enjoy a community that was more engaged than most social networks, but also more conscious of their impact on each other.

 The concept was simple: a user would see a single post at a time, and they would have to vote by "extinguishing" the post (which did nothing) or "spreading" it (which would show it to 4 additional users) before being able to view another one.
 It was not possible to go back to a previous post except by remembering its URL.